E

 This isn't about chugging gallons of water.
 It's about consistent, gradual hydration throughout the day.

-Common Reasons Students Don't Drink Enough Water
+Why Most Students Don't Drink Enough Water During the School Day

 Understanding why students under-hydrate helps you fix the problem: